jgerstmayr/EXUDYN/docs/RST/RunASimpleExampleInPython.rst

 +  \ ``Python 3.8, 64bit``\ : pip3 install dist\exudyn-1.0.20-cp38-cp38-linux_x86_64.whl

 NOTE that your installation may have environments with different Python versions, so install that Exudyn version appropriately!
-If the wheel installation does not work on UBUNTU, it is highly recommended to build Exudyn for your specific system as given in  :ref:`sec-install-installinstructions-buildubuntu`\ .
+If the wheel installation does not work on UBUNTU, it is highly recommended to build Exudyn for your specific system as given in Section :ref:`sec-install-installinstructions-buildubuntu`\ .

 \ **Windows**\ :